Teen Drug Abuse Pictures Slideshow

 A siesta is standard in many parts of the world, and now there's scientific evidence that napping may help you live longer.
 A recent study with 24,000 participants suggests that regular nappers are 37% less likely to die from heart disease than occasional nappers.
-Researchers think naps might help your heart by keeping stress hormones down.
+Researchers think naps might help the heart by keeping stress hormones down.

 Follow a Mediterranean Diet

 The Mediterranean diet is high in fruits, vegetables, whole grains, olive oil, and fish.
 An analysis of 50 studies involving more than half a million people shows the impressive benefits of this diet.
-The findings show it significantly lowers the risk of metabolic syndrome – a combination of obesity, elevated blood sugar, increased blood pressure, and other factors that raise your risk of heart disease and diabetes.
+The findings show it significantly lowers the risk of metabolic syndrome -- a combination of obesity, elevated blood sugar, increased blood pressure, and other factors that raise the risk of heart disease and diabetes.

 Eat Like an Okinawan